 The Company is the provider of the platform and operates as one operating segment.
-An operating segment is defined as a component of an enterprise for which separate financial information is evaluated regularly by the chief operating decision makers ("CODM").
-The Company defines its CODM as its executive officers, and their role is to make decisions about allocating resources and assessing performance.
-Following the acquisition of Hearsay, the Company's business continues to operate as one operating segment, with its CODM evaluating the Company's financial information, resources and performance on a consolidated basis.
+An operating segment is defined as a component of an enterprise for which separate financial information is evaluated regularly by the chief operating decision maker ("CODM").
+The CODM of the Company is the Chief Executive Officer.
+The CODM evaluates the Company's financial information, resources and performance on a consolidated basis.
 Since the Company operates as one operating segment, all required financial segment information can be found in the condensed consolidated financial statements.